 Changing Early Literacy Outcomes

 Reading Recovery is not solely concerned with improving students’ reading and writing skills.
-The term ‘recovery’ implies a clear objective: to have students develop efficient patterns of learning — patterns that enable them, by the end of their supplementary lessons, to work at average levels or above and continue to progress satisfactorily within their own school’s instructional program.
+The term ‘recovery’ implies a clear objective: to have students develop efficient patterns of learning — patterns that enable them, by the end of their Reading Recovery lessons, to work at average grade levels or above and continue to progress within their school’s instructional program.

 On-going data collection, research, and analysis show that most students maintain these early literacy gains beyond the end of grade three, as long as classroom literacy programming continues.